skyfrk/hackthewood-berlin-2019/article/blog_article_2_en.md

 In order to physically show that our demo machine has received an event we want to flash the LED attached to our demo machine in different ways.
 Therefore we have to implement an abstraction layer to control the LED connected through the GPIO interface of our demo machine.

-So we defined an interface for a LED to abstract the GPIO logic and created another interface for a LED controller which is additionally capable of processing light sequences:
+So we have to define an interface for a LED to abstract the GPIO logic and create another one for a LED controller which is additionally capable of processing light sequences:

 ```csharp
 public interface ILedController